MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/psresourceget-release-notes.md

 This is a summary of changes to the **Microsoft.PowerShell.PSResourceGet** module.
 For a more complete list of changes, see the [CHANGELOG][01] in the GitHub repository.

-- Current preview: **Microsoft.PowerShell.PSResourceGet** v1.1.0-rc1
+- Current preview: **Microsoft.PowerShell.PSResourceGet** v1.1.0-rc2
-- Current stable release: **Microsoft.PowerShell.PSResourceGet** v1.0.5
+- Current stable release: **Microsoft.PowerShell.PSResourceGet** v1.0.6

 ## Release history

+- v1.1.0-rc2 - Current preview release - released to the PowerShell Gallery only
 - v1.1.0-rc1 - Current preview release - first shipped in PowerShell 7.5.0-rc1
 - v1.1.0-preview2 - released to the PowerShell Gallery only
 - v1.1.0-preview.1 - Preview release - first shipped in PowerShell 7.5.0-preview.4
+- v1.0.6 - released to the PowerShell Gallery only
 - v1.0.5 - first shipped in PowerShell 7.5.0-preview.3
 - v1.0.4.1 - first shipped in PowerShell 7.4.2
 - v1.0.4 - released to the PowerShell Gallery only